Editors Note: Updated October, 2018

 NOTE: this guide is specifically for resin wicker furniture maintenance.
 Resin wicker is naturally more resistant to moisture and weather than organic rattan, so maintenance will be less demanding.
 This guide is intended for customers who have purchased any of our resin wicker patio sets.
+Resin wicker and synthetic wicker can be used interchangeably.
+This guide applies to both terms.

 At Patio Productions we know how important it is to keep your patio furniture looking fresh and feeling comfortable.
 Traditionally, outdoor furniture has proven difficult to manage because weather conditions can be so capricious and sometimes, so devastating to patio furniture sets.
 If poorly maintained, patio furniture can quickly fall into disrepair when subjected to harsh outdoor conditions.